By Sandy Drake // HawaiiAN Swimming

-Sandy is the Officials Chair for Hawaii Swimming and is a member of the National Officials Committee responsible for Open Water.
+Sandy is the Officials Chair for Hawaiian Swimming and is a member of the National Officials Committee responsible for Open Water.

 Open Water swimming is often compared to running a marathon.
 The athletes train much differently than they would in the pool.
 Officials also are trained differently from pool to open water officiating.